hluckyr/redesigned-rotary-phone/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+A simple calendar application that allows a user to save events for each hour of a typical working day (9am–5pm).

+Created with
+HTML
+CSS
+JQuery

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner